-General Observing Time observations within the AO-3 period are expected to utilize about 1/3 of the available observing time.
+General Observing Time observations within the AO-4 period are expected to utilize about 1/2 of the available observing time but it may depend on the actual proposal pressure.
 While the GOT programs are required to achieve important scientific results, they might be more focused on addressing specific science questions in the study of specific target(s).
 The GOT teams do not have to include people with extensive knowledge of the Mission (although they are strongly advised to include someone with good VLBI experience) and need not provide contributions to Mission operations.